I am disabled and get disability benefits. Do I still have to pay child support?

 - If you do not pay, Social Security can garnish part of your benefit.
 The largest amount they can garnish is 65%.

 - NOTE: If your child receives benefits on your record, then the court can consider that in deciding whether to lower your support amount.
 You will have to file a Petition to ask the court to change the amount of support you are ordered to pay.
-See above to find out which Petition you should use.
+To find out which Petition you should use, see I can’t afford my child support payment.
+Can I lower the amount?.

 Generally, your VA disability compensation benefit (service-connected) cannot be garnished to pay for child support.
 Exception: Your benefit can be garnished if you waived part of your military retired pay to receive VA disability benefits.